plone/training/eggs2.rst

 We already created the package ``ploneconf.site``  much earlier.

+In this part you will:

+* Build your own standalone egg.

+Topics covered:

+* mr.bob

 Now you are going to create a feature that is completely independent of the ploneconf site and can be reused in other packages.

 To make the distinction clear, this is not a package from the namespace :samp:`ploneconf` but from :samp:`starzel`.